Visa policy of Saudi Arabia: Development of tourist visas

-Non-Muslims (of whatever nationality) are not allowed to travel to the City of Mecca and the City Centre of Medina.
+Non-Muslims (of whatever nationality) are not allowed to travel to the City of Mecca.

 Full rules were expected to be published by the end of March 2018.
 In March 2018 the Saudi Commission for Tourism and National Heritage announced that the bylaws were ready for adoption and that they would be published by the end of the first quarter of 2018.

 On September 25, 2018, the General Sports Authority announced the "Sharek International Events Visa" (SIEV), an electronic visa issued concurrently with the purchase of a ticket for qualifying special sporting events, concerts or cultural festivals through sharek.sa.
 The "Sharek" visa allows visitors to enter Saudi Arabia in order to attend the event and its validity ranges from a few days before and after the event itself.
-Applicants will be able to obtain single-entry, single-exit 30-day visas online for 640 riyals ($170.65) and enter from any port of entry.
+Applicants will be able to obtain single-entry, single-exit 30-day visas online for 640 riyals (170.65 USD) and enter from any port of entry.
 It was reported by the UAE news agency WAM that the Kingdom is set to open the eVisa system to general visitors holding passports from the United States, all Schengen (EU) countries, Australia, Japan, South Korea, South Africa, Brunei, Malaysia and Singapore with more countries to be added later.

 On 2 March 2019, Saudi Arabia announced a new visa category that will be issued for foreign visitors to attend sport, entertainment and business events in the country.

 On March 5, 2019, the Wall Street Journal reported, "Saudi officials plan to allow citizens of the U.S., much of Europe, Japan and China either visa-free access to the kingdom for tourism or a visa on arrival by the end of [2019]," according to people involved in the effort to introduce these visa reforms.
 "The effort is meant to make visiting Saudi Arabia about as easy as traveling to neighboring Arab tourist hot spots such as Dubai."

 On September 27, 2019, Saudi Arabia introduced an e-visa program, allowing people from 49 countries to visit, by applying for a visa ahead of their trip or on arrival.
 Single entry visa allows a full month stay, while multiple entry visas allow to stay for up to three months.
-The visa cost 440 Saudi riyals ($117), including a health insurance fee.
+The visa cost 440 Saudi riyals (117 USD), including a health insurance fee.
 The tourists visiting the country will be obliged to follow the regulations that Saudi Arabia has mentioned on its travel website.

 In October 2019, Saudi Arabia modified its policy for the tourists, and announced that it will allow foreign men and women to share hotel rooms without proving they are related.
 Saudi Commission for Tourism and National Heritage said that only Saudi nationals would be asked for family ID or proof of relationship on checking into hotels.
 Besides, all women, including Saudis, were permitted to book and stay in hotel alone by providing ID on check-in.